mbaeumer/mbaeumer.github.io/_posts/2018-03-31-test-resttemplate.markdown

         mockServer = MockRestServiceServer.createServer(restTemplate);
     }
 {% endhighlight %}
-The class is annotated with `SpringBootTest` which means that Spring Boot will start an application context with the main configuration.
+The class is annotated with `RunWith(SpringRunner)` and `SpringBootTest` which means that Spring Boot will start an application context with the main configuration.
 Next, the `RestTemplate` and the `GithubRepositoryService` are autowired.
 The member variable of type `MockRestReserviceServer` will be mocking Github's response.
 Ok, now the test case itself:
 {% highlight java %}
 @Test